truongsonghiep/journey-to-the-west/chapter_001.md

 His body and face seemed most distinct,
 For visage and mind were both detached.
 Long a stranger to all worldly things
-He was the mountain‟s ageless boy.
+He was the mountain's ageless boy.
 Untainted even with a speck of dust,
 He feared no havoc by the seasons wrought.
 After coming through the door, the boy shouted, “Who is causing disturbance